majek/idea/site/2012-07-25-magnet/main.md

 [HMC6352](https://www.sparkfun.com/products/7915).
 For $35 it's
 expensive - but at least it's very simple.

-The chip is simple works with Arduino out of the box and accepts input voltage in a scale perfect for Arduino 2.7V - 5.2V.
-But unfortunately was not good enough for my usage - having only two axis appeared to be too fragile.
-The readings were flaky and I often missed interesting readings due to the lack of the third axis.
+The chip is simple, works with Arduino out of the box and accepts input voltage in a scale perfect for this project 2.7V - 5.2V.
+But unfortunately it was not good enough for my usage - readings from only two axis were inconsistent and I often missed interesting facts due to the lack of the third axis.

 <div class="image" style="height:224px;"><img src="hmc5883l.jpg" height="196px"></div>